JuanPacoHernandez/TelecommDescriptive-Analysis/README.md

 ## DASHBOARD

-The Dashboard was crafted in Looker Studio (before Data Studio):
+The Dashboard was crafted in Looker Studio (before Data Studio), the Dashboard will be available as soon as Free Credit would be consumed:

 [(https://lookerstudio.google.com/reporting/59c58893-a921-40c6-a39c-ad224e19e04f)]